HomeFive of the BestFive of the best players to play for Barcelona and Real Madrid

 Enrique thrived in the colours of Barcelona, scoring prolifically and helping the Catalan side to a wealth of major honours, including back-to-back league titles, two Copa Del Rey triumphs and the UEFA Cup Winner’s Cup.

-The Spaniard won the hearts of the Barca supporters during a eight-year spell that brought 300 appearances and 109 goals, later moving into management and guiding the club to a continental treble in 2015.
+The Spaniard won the hearts of the Barca supporters during an eight-year spell that brought 300 appearances and 109 goals, before later moving into management and guiding the club to a continental treble in 2015.

 Embed from Getty Images